Original Short Story: "Gloria's Story"

 Gloria goes: "Just wondering."

-Christiianne's ride is getting impatient, honks the horn.
-Christiianne picks up her suitcase, makes a move toward her ride.
+Mabel's ride is getting impatient, honks the horn.
+Mabel picks up her suitcase, makes a move toward her ride.
 Mumbles something Gloria couldn't quite make out.

 Gloria is fit to be tied.
-She's overcome with a glee that she hadn't felt since the time she finally understood she would no longer be having periods.
+She's overcome with a glee that she hadn't felt since the time finally understood she would no long be having periods.

-Gloria couldn't leave well enough alone, so she yells: "I know about you and Filburt Hawkson, Chris.
+Gloria couldn't leave well enough alone, so she yells: "I know about you and Filburt Hawkson, Mabe.
 You didn't fool anyone by saying he died in Vietnam.
-See ya next year, Chris!"
+See ya next year, Mabe!"

-Christiianne again drops her suitcase, dashes back into Gloria's face, and goes: "Okay, you old bitch.
+Mabel again drops her suitcase, dashes back into Gloria's face, and goes: "Okay, you old bitch.
 I've come here the last time.
-Flinging that Filburt Hawkson in my face.
+Flinging that Filbert Hawkson in my face.
 You can just forget about any more visits from me, and when I tell your brother what you said, I think you can expect some butt-kickin trouble."

 Gloria goes: "Okay.
 Bye."
 Turns back into her house.
 It was so much easier than she thought it would be.
 She didn't worry about her brother any more, since he lost his other leg to diabetes.